kislaykishore/mssqlpgbridge/README.md

 * Pass username and passwords as system properties
 * Set postgres.username, postgres.password, postgres.dbname JVM arguments in build.gradle with postgres username, password and database name respectively
-* Run `./gradlew clean build` to run compile the project, generate the jar, and run tests
+* Run `./gradlew clean build` to compile the project, generate the jar, and run tests

 ## Usage